githubEdit

 Solution

-The ODD Platform provides an API to gather details on existing architectural landscape and toolset available in organization, so that I have better planning and therefore better customer relations.
+The ODD Platform provides an APIarrow-up-right to gather details on existing architectural landscape and toolset available in organization, so that I have better planning and therefore better customer relations.

 Scenario